Back to All Events

 Espinosa served as Vice Governor General From 2014 to 2022 and was elected Governor General in 2022, assuming the office in January 2023.
 He holds a bachelor’s degree in business administration and modern language from the University of Notre Dame and a Master of International Management from the Thunderbird School of Global Management, now part of Arizona State University.
 His career has focused on negotiations of major, high tech and high dollar contracts for GE, United Space Alliance (Space Shuttle), and Boeing (Space Station), and he currently owns and manages a company that recycles wooden pallets.
 He is a recipient of La Condecoración de Isabel la Católica for his work with the Granaderos y Damas de Gálvez and for working to foster a strong bond between the United States and Spain.

-Become a sponsor for this event?
-Contact Cristina Feldott at (512) 478-2335 or cfeldott@nchmuseum.org.
+Become a sponsor for this exhibition by clicking the button below or contact Cristina Feldott at (512) 478-2335 or cfeldott@nchmuseum.org.
+View the sponsorship packet here.